-This page describes how to compile code for the HPC, Spear, or Condor using compilers on our login nodes.
+This page describes how to compile code for the HPC or Spear using compilers on our login nodes.

 Although the RCC provides a large number of built-in, precompiled software programs on our systems, many users will need to compile custom code into an executable program before submitting it to the Slurm scheduler.
 For this, we provide compilation resources on our systems: